-Too often, local governments – those we elect – end up listening to and carrying out the recommendations of staff bureaucrats, which raises some interesting observations:
+Too often, local governments – those we elect – end up listening to and carrying out recommendations of staff bureaucrats, which raises some interesting observations:

 For decades we’ve been “educated” to believe that local elections are not partisan, so no party affiliations are disclosed, as party labels might sway voters.